ELC/cookiecutter-python-fullstack/README.md

 ### WebServers

 * **[uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/PythonModule.html)**: The uWSGI project aims at developing a full stack for building hosting services.
 * **[Waitress](https://docs.pylonsproject.org/projects/waitress/en/latest/)**: Waitress is meant to be a production-quality pure-Python WSGI server with very acceptable performance.
-It has no dependencies except ones which live in the Python standard library.
+It has no dependencies except the Python standard library.